 How to Inject a Turkey

-- Plan for 1/2 an ounce of marinade for every 5 pounds of a whole turkey.
+- Make injection.
 Plan to inject the turkey right before cooking.
 Don’t too it too early and do it AFTER rubbing with seasoning or butter (if you are doing either of these).
 The pressure from the massage will push out the marinade.
 I even place it in the roasting pan before injecting so I don’t jostle it out in transit.

-- Depending on the size and meatiness of your bird, inject any other areas that are thick with meat.
+- Inject other areas.
+Depending on the size and meatiness of your bird, inject any other areas that are thick with meat, like the meaty part of the drumstick.

-- No need to inject thinner areas, the marinade won’t stay put.
+- Avoid bones.
+No need to inject thinner areas, the marinade won’t stay put.
 Avoid injecting right up next to bones.

 Commonly Asked Questions